Maximizing Leather Longevity: The Essential Guide to Sealing

 Why Seal Leather?

 Leather is naturally porous, making it susceptible to absorbing liquids and oils, which can lead to staining, discoloration, and deterioration.
 Sealing acts as a barrier, preventing damage and maintaining the leather's integrity and appearance.
+Whether you own men's leather jackets or women's leather jackets, proper sealing protects your investment.

 Types of Leather Sealants